master

 Built-in helpers

-gqlgen ships with some built-in helpers for common custom scalar use-cases, Time
+gqlgen ships with some built-in helpers for common custom scalar use-cases, Int64

 , Any